 Additionally, security is a crucial aspect that is covered in a gorilla permit for both Uganda and Rwanda.
 The governments of both countries, in collaboration with security agencies, guarantee the safety of visitors undertaking gorilla trekking in Bwindi Impenetrable Forest National Park, Mgahinga, and Volcanoes National Park.
 All rangers are required to undergo paramilitary training to ensure the safety of visitors during the safari.
 In Uganda, there is also a dedicated police unit, known as the Tourism Police, that is responsible for protecting tourists at various destinations.
 With a gorilla permit, you can be assured of a secure and safe experience while observing the gorillas in their natural habitat.

 Booking a gorilla trekking permit is a crucial step in planning a successful gorilla trekking trip.
-One of the most convenient ways to book a permit is through a reliable tour operator like Explore Rwanda Tour.
+One of the most convenient ways to book a permit is through a reliable tour operator like Trek Africa Expeditions.
 This eliminates the need to navigate through the complex process of obtaining a permit directly from the tourism offices in Uganda, Rwanda, or Congo.

 For those who prefer to book directly, the permit can also be purchased from the reservations offices at the Uganda Wildlife Authority for gorilla trekking in Uganda, the Rwanda Development Board for trekking in Rwanda, and the tourism office at Virunga National Park in Congo.